tylerburleigh/WealthsimpletonCrypto/README.md

-# Wealthsimpleton
+# WealthsimpletonCrypto

-A Python script that scrapes your Wealthsimple activity history and saves the data in a JSON file.
+A Python script that scrapes your Wealthsimple crypto activity history and saves the data in a JSON file, and then converts the JSON file to a CSV that can be imported into the Koinly coin tracker / portfolio app.

-The data scraped includes:
-- Transaction description
-- Transaction type
-- Transaction amount
-- Transaction date

 ## Usage